joanna350/Predict_Travel_Duration/prediction_model/Readme.md

 http://0.0.0.0:8000/parameters?gender={USER_SET}&age={US}&id={US}
 ```

-* US short for user-set, parameters {gender, age, station id} can vary in order
+* US short for user-set, parameters {gender, age, station id} can be typed in varying order

 * Example:
 ```
 http://0.0.0.0:8000/parameters?gender=Male&age=24&id=4
 ```

-* Returns jsonified response based on pure calculation
+* Returns Jsonified response based on pure numpy calculation

 ### Unit Test for removal of data and Integration Test for added data

 * Run:
 ```
-tests.py
+python tests.py
 ```
-* change dataframe as you like/ used built-in modlue of unittest
+* change test dataframe as you like

+* Used built-in module of unittest